The Women in Finance Charter

 Our Balance Network

-Our new Balance network is a visible collective of colleagues who act as a passionate voice, ensuring tangible change happens.
+Our new Balance network is a visible collective of colleagues who act as a passionate voice, seeking to advance change.

 Building on previous years’ work, we’ll continue to draw up diverse-candidate shortlists for roles and encourage candidates to talk with us about flexible working.
 This opens opportunities to women who otherwise may not be able to work.